 The design was then refined to take account of the following key considerations:

-- Central Open Space - Retention of Historic/Cultural Features - Response to Existing Key Local Features such as St Luke's Church - Grade II Registered Parks & Gardens adjacent to the site (Anfield Cemetery and Stanley Park)
+- Central Open Space; - Retention of Historic/Cultural Features; and - Response to Existing Key Local Features such as St Luke's Church.

-The masterplan the progressed with consideration given to the following key features.
+The April 2020 masterplan then progressed with consideration given to the following key features.

 Key Feature Blocks